-Post-curing achieves optimal printed part properties.
-Follow these recommendations to set up a post-cure station for Formlabs resins.
+Post-curing helps 3D printed parts achieve optimal material properties.
+Follow these recommendations to configure Form Cure for Formlabs resins.

-Post-curing enables parts to reach the highest possible strength and become more stable.
+Post-curing enables parts to reach the highest possible strength and stability.
 Optimizing the strength of parts requires light and heat, and post-curing is particularly important for Formlabs’ range of functional resins.
-For example, post-curing is required for a successful burnout with Castable prints, and Flexible Resin doubles its strength with post-curing.
+For example, Castable prints require post-curing for a successful burnout, and Flexible Resin doubles its strength with post-curing.

-Formlabs’ post-curing solution, Form Cure, uses both heat and 405 nm light for a fast and highly effective post-cure.
-The 405 nm wavelength of Form Cure is identical to the Form 2 laser, making it an ideal post-curing tool for Formlabs materials.
-Include Form Cure in the printing process to finalize the polymerization process and stabilize the mechanical properties.
+Form Cure, Formlabs’ post-curing solution uses both heat and 405 nm light for a fast and highly effective post-cure.
+The 405 nm wavelength of Form Cure is identical to the Form 2 laser, making Form Cure an ideal post-curing tool for Formlabs materials.
+Include Form Cure in the process to finalize the polymerization process and stabilize mechanical properties.
 When post-curing with other hardware, refer to the alternate post-cure recommendations.

-Cure settings depend on the equipment you are using and the geometry of your part.
-The table below recommends post-cure temperature and the time required to cure in a 405 nm wavelength light source, such as Form Cure, for each Formlabs’ Resin.
+Optimal post-cure settings depend on the equipment you are using and the geometry of your part.
+The interactive tool below recommends settings for the post-cure temperature and the time required to post-cure in a 405 nm wavelength light source, such as Form Cure, for each Formlabs resin.

 Form Cure Settings

 Select the material type and version to see the recommended time and temperature settings for Form Cure.
 The recommended post-cure settings achieve acceptable mechanical performance and minimize the post-cure time.
 To post-cure previous resin versions with Form Cure, use the recommended time and temperature for the closest resin version number.

 Post-cure settings are updated periodically, as materials are introduced and improved.
 Download the latest PDF version (English only), and check for updated post-cure settings when using a new resin or revised formulation.